Page cover

 • player or modder community has died off

-• OR the tools are too old, unsupported, broken, or painful
+• OR too old, unsupported, broken, or painful

-• OR the tools are seen as "illegitimate" by the industry (even though the industry is wrong)
+• OR seen as "illegitimate" by the industry (even if the industry is wrong)

 But your enthusiasm matters most.
 The best tool is whatever you will actually use to finish projects.